DagHemberg/pAut.g8/README.md

 aoc results submit 2 today
 ```

-Note: new problems are usually published 00:00 / 12:00AM EST
+Note: new problems are usually published at 00:00 / 12:00AM EST